Original research · 2026-07 edition

 The question bank

-The questions we tested — sampled from real buyer journeys in compliant ppc and seo providers for medical devices.
+The questions we tested: a frozen buyer-intent benchmark for compliant ppc and seo providers for medical devices.

-Each model answered every question once, same wording, same day.
+The question set was curated from a predefined buyer-intent taxonomy and held constant for this edition.
+Each model received the same wording.
 These are the prompts behind every percentage on this page.

 How do I find a marketing agency that specifically understands FDA regulations for medical device advertising?